Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Conversely Churchill, “whose extraordinary working regime and fondness for rich living might have been expected to take their toll far sooner, outlasted the majority of his colleagues.
 And yet, from left to right, they had worked united, as Anthony Eden is quoted, with “respect, friendship and even affection.
 I doubt if it would have been tolerable otherwise.”

 And so on 23 May 1945, the coalition wound up.
 Churchill formed a caretaker Tory government to take the country through to the July election.
 Archibald Sinclair, his longtime friend, leader of the minority Liberals, gave Churchill the epilogue: “We have done something together in the past five years…For my part I can imagine no greater honour than to have served in your war administration, which now passes not inglorious into history.”
-No—inglorious it wasn’t.
+Indeed so—inglorious it wasn’t.